Tummy Tuck Consultation and Physical Exam

 If you are seeing any specialist (cardiologist, kidney doctor, psychiatrist, etc. ) be sure to bring a letter from them stating you are able to tolerate surgery.

-Be sure to let Dr. Cruise know if you have ever had a blood clot.
+Be sure to let Joseph T Cruise, MD know if you have ever had a blood clot.
 Abdominoplasties have a higher incidence of causing blood clots compared to any other cosmetic procedure.

 Past Surgical History